leios/gpu-handbook/src/content/abstractions.md

 # All the Ways to GPU

+At the end of the day, GPUs are pieces of hardware.
+Complicated pieces of hardware.
+In fact, GPUs (and modern CPUs) are so complicated that it would be nearly impossible for an individual to directly write down a set of instructions for the hardware to run.
+Instead, users write code in some human-readable language like C, Rust, or Julia, which will then be translated to some other language, and then (often times) another language again and again until it becomes the final instruction set that their hardware can execute.
+This process is known as compilation.
+As a rule of thumb, the easier it is to read and write in a programming language, the more difficult the compilation process will be.

+At every layer of compilation, we are further simplifying the translation process through software abstractions.
-An abstraction is a metaphorical device used to make a complex task simpler to understand.
+Simply put, an abstraction is a metaphorical device used to make a complex task easier to understand.
 We use abstractions *everywhere* in programming.
 Examples include: `for` and `while` loops, functions, structures and classes, etc.
 Basically every common programming device we use is an abstraction of some form.
-In this chapter, I will introduce many common abstractions that can be used to perform GPU computation, but let's start at the start...
+In this chapter, I will introduce many common abstractions that can be used  to perform GPU computation, but let's start at the start.

 ## Installation

-As mentioned in the introduction, we will be using the Julia language for this book, so the first step would be to install Julia.
+As mentioned in the introduction, we will be using the Julia programming language for this book, so the first step is to install Julia.
 It is important to note that this book is intended for those who already have some (at least limited) familiarity with programming.
 As such, I will keep the installation instructions brief.
-If you are already used to programming, you probably already have your own preferred development workflows all sorted out and will just google for similar solutions with Julia.
+If you are already used to programming, you probably already have your own preferred development workflows all sorted out and can just google for similar solutions with Julia.

 For most users, installation involves going to the website [https://julialang.org/downloads/](https://julialang.org/downloads/) [^1] and following the instructions.
-For most users, this means that you will need to open up the terminal (or shell on Windows) and run the provided command.
+This usually involves opening up the terminal (or shell on Windows) and running the provided command.
-Once you have Julia installed, you then need to decide how you want to edit your code:
+With Julia installed, the next step is decide how to edit code.
+There are generally two options here:

 1. With text editors.
-This means you will use your text editor of choice (for example: vim, nano, notepad++) and then manage all of your code on your own.
+This means that you will use your text editor of choice (for example: vim, nano, notepad++) and then manage all of your code on your own.
 You might want to google around for most common options with Julia.
 2. With development environments.
 These are collections of all the things programmers typically need for development packaged into one graphical interface.
 The most common one for Julia is VSCode, with full installation instructions found here: [https://code.visualstudio.com/docs/languages/julia](https://code.visualstudio.com/docs/languages/julia)[^2].

 Keep in mind that if you are *not* using Julia and have instead decided to rewrite the code in this book in another language, the installation might be significantly different and potentially more complicated.